 Notable inmates of Dannemora

+Registration will allow you to post comments on timesunion.com and create a timesunion.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Two inmates, David Sweat, left, and Richard Matt, escaped from Clinton Correctional Facility, a maximum security prison near the Canadian border, on Saturday, June 6, 2015.
-Click through the slideshow to learn about a few others who have spent time in Dannemora.

 Start the conversation, or Read more at Albany Times Union.